-For in-person hearings, the HACFL will not require pre-hearing discovery by the HACFL of family documents directly relevant to the hearing.
+For in-person hearings, the PHA will not require pre-hearing discovery by the PHA of family documents directly relevant to the hearing.

-If the informal hearing is to be conducted remotely, the HACFL will require the family to provide any documents directly relevant to the informal hearing at least 24 hours before the scheduled hearing.
-The HACFL will scan and email copies of these documents to the hearing officer and the HACFL representative the same day.
+If the informal hearing is to be conducted remotely, the PHA will require the family to provide any documents directly relevant to the informal hearing at least 24 hours before the scheduled hearing through the mail, via email, or text.
+The PHA will scan and email copies of these documents to the hearing officer and the PHA representative the same day.